Unakkum Enakkum: Plot

 Sivaji and his son got angry upon seeing this.
 His son planned to forcefully marry Kavitha.
 JP and Mayandi also got angry, and they plotted to murder Muthupandi.
 They kidnapped Kavitha but were beaten up by Santhosh and Muthupandi.
 A fight erupted in which Sivaji’s son was killed by Santhosh, who saved Kavitha, while JP and Sivaji were violently defeated by Muthupandi.
 When police arrived at the spot, Muthupandi took the blame for the murder and requested Santhosh to marry Kavitha and lead a happy life.
 He got jailed for seven years.

 Now Muthupandi completes telling his story and the officer gets surprised for seeing such a golden personality.
 When he asks him why is he telling the truth a day before completing his sentence, Muthupandi says that he wants his sister to stay happy forever with the man she loves.
 The officer feels proud of him and blesses him.

 When Muthupandi gets released, he gets shocked upon seeing Santhosh and Kavitha still unmarried and waiting for him in wedding attire.
 Santhosh and Kavitha were waiting to conduct the marriage only after Muthupandi is released.
 Muthupandi feels proud of them.
-Also, Janaki realizes her mistake and apologizes to Muthupandi.
+Also, Janaki realises her mistake and apologises to Muthupandi.
 In the end, Santhosh and Kavitha are married.
 Also, it is hinted that Muthupandi and his servant maid Valli finally develop love for each other.

 Cast

 Production

-After two successful remakes, Raja opted to remake successful Telugu film Nuvvostanante Nenoddantana (2005) with his brother Ravi in lead role alongside Trisha reprised her role from original.
+After two successful remakes, M. Raja opted to remake the Telugu film Nuvvostanante Nenoddantana (2005) with his brother Ravi in lead role alongside Trisha reprised her role from original.
 Prabhu was signed on to play Trisha's brother after unsuccessful negotiations with several other actors.
-Mohan was offered the role of Jayam Ravi's father, but he declined the offer and the role went to K. Bhagyaraj.
+Mohan was offered the role of Ravi's father, but he declined and the role went to K. Bhagyaraj.

+The film was launched on 31 August 2005 at AVM Studios.
+The first schedule took place at Chennai while the second schedule took place at Dindigul and the filming was also held at Courtalam, Tenkasi, Palani and Ambasamudram within 70 days.
+The song "Pooparikka Neeyum", the scenes of Trisha were shot at Kodaikanal, Kutralam, Ambasamudram, Rajapalayam, Tenkasi, Sivagiri and Keezhpuliyur while the scenes of Jayam Ravi was shot at London streets and Dubai airport.
+The romantic song "Un Paarvaiyil" on lead pair was picturised at bungalows such as ECR Road bungalow, Eden Garden House, Sneha House and the Gupta House.
+The song "Something Something" was shot at a set at Chennai Studios while "Kiliye Kiliye" was shot at Kithanayankottai, Aathur, Salem, Courtallam, Ambasamudram, Sivagiri and Tenkasi with 50 bullock carts and "Aagayam" was shot on sets put up at a 50-acre area in a village Sithayaiyan near Aathur off Dindigul.

 The film was initially titled Something Something Unakkum Enakkum, but removed the English prefixes to exploit the Tamil Nadu Government's then rule of entertainment tax exemption for films with Tamil titles.